 1. Know the Job Description

 If you have some experience interviewing, you have probably run across the same questions frequently.
-Along with the strengths versus weaknesses questions, it is a good idea to have a sense of what companies like to ask while on the hunt for a qualified candidate.
+Along with the strengths versus weaknesses questions, it is a good idea to have a sense of what companies like to ask while searching for a qualified candidate.
 Preparing some basic answers in advance will allow you to relax more during the talk instead of having to think on the fly.
 Some common interview questions include things like:- Why you are interested in the job

 - What do you like about the company